 The agency will continue monitoring the markets and regulations for the industries we regulate to ensure it is staffed appropriately.
-Information from the workforce plan will be used to help set priorities for workforce change.
+Information from the workforce plan will be used to help set priorities for workforce change and anticipated agency growth.
 The agency will continue to recruit the best candidates to help meet the needs of the agency.
 The agency will continue to look at ways to better position itself to attract and retain top talent.